 1760 Antique Ebony and Inlaid Ivory Table, Complete Restoration

 The process of repairing a damaged piece of furniture starts by determining the age, style, value, extent of damage to the furniture, and selecting the proper repair method.
 Not every piece is the same and depending on the age and quality of the piece, and options will present themselves to correctly restore the piece to its original condition.
-Occasionally we are presented with antiques that have been repaired with non-approved methods, which can complicate matters if poorly done.
+Occasionally we are presented with antiques that have been repaired with non-approved methods, which can complicate matters if the work was poorly done.
 These non-traditional repairs can devalue a piece and may have to be corrected first, before a lasting traditional repair can be done.
 Most fine antiques were assembled with hide glue, have a shellac or varnish finish, built with traditional joining techniques, and should be repaired using the same materials and techniques whenever possible.
 This will preserve the value of the piece.

 Damage Assessment Reports